I Love My Car

 Everyone that knows me knows that I am not a car person.
 Actually, I had my last car, a Volvo sedan, for over 10 years.
 It ran like a dream because I took it in regularly for its required tune-ups.
 When I first got the car, way back in 2007, maintenance visits were a pain.
 I had to have a family member or neighbor come pick me up after I dropped the car off and then take me back to the dealership when they called, sometimes only a few hours later, to tell me my car was ready.
 Then in 2008 they got smart and presented the option for a short-term rental car (these were the pre-Uber days!).

-Delivering WOW Service
+Delivering a WOW Customer Experience

 I left happy, highly satisfied and proud—they washed my car both inside and out!
 I love my car the dealership and my personal rep, Brian!!